 Albertville is a medium-sized city located in the state of Alabama.
 With a population of 21,462 people and six constituent neighborhoods, Albertville is the 28th largest community in Alabama.

 Because occupations involving physical labor dominate the local economy, Albertville is generally considered to be a blue-collar town.
 42.70% of the Albertville workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Albertville is a city of sales and office workers, professionals, and production and manufacturing workers.
 There are especially a lot of people living in Albertville who work in office and administrative support (11.23%), sales jobs (10.53%), and healthcare (6.12%).

-Albertville is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Albertville does not have a public transit system used by locals to get to and from work.

-The percentage of people in Albertville with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 12.83% of people over 25 have a bachelor's degree or advanced degree.
+The rate of college-level education in Albertville is quite a bit lower than the national average among all cities of 21.84%: just 12.83% of people here over 25 have a bachelor's degree or an advanced degree.